J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 The enclosure is elevated and transparant, so you can slip pieces of paper underneath and distribute treats on the floor of the enclosure according to the markings on your paper.
 Your slime mold will now try to make sense of your message by connecting the dots.
 Some say it will do this as an artistic reflection on its place in the universe.
 This I consider conjecture, as an advanced being such as the slime mold surely realizes Self is defined in its relation to Other, and not by engaging in solipsist noodling.

 The stage for its explorations is floating on a solidified bed of agar and salt, which it will be reluctant to cross.
 The lid will help maintain a damp microclimate, while keeping potential predators out.
 The lid has a grated opening to allow some exchange of fresh and moldy air.
 The grate is taken from a faucet, 3D printing files for the holder below.
-The ridge to elevate the enclosure turned out a little high, you may want to reduce it to 5mm or so.
+The ridge to elevate the enclosure turned out a little high, you may want to reduce it to 5mm or so.<BR>

 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/slime-mold-enclosure-3mm-acrylate-350x665.png" width="220" height="400" /> &nbsp; &nbsp; &nbsp;
 <img src="https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/slime_mold_hold.png" width="500" height="400" />